 Recommended Time: 8–9 contact hours

-Prerequisite Knowledge: Basic knowledge of programming (variables, loops, conditionals); knowledge of a Linux or other UNIX-like system including pipes and input and output redirection.
-In particular, students should be able to read a manual page with guidance.
+Prerequisite Knowledge: Basic knowledge of programming (variables, loops, conditionals).
 Instructors should conduct a pre-assessment to verify that students have the above background knowledge.
 If students do not know these concepts and have no experience with them, much of the module will be more difficult than intended.

 Pilot-tested in the Following Courses: ITSE 1350 Intro to Scripting Languages, System Analysis and Design; CSC 240, Introduction to Different Programming Languages; NTWK 2013, Introduction to Networking; CIS 215, Operating Systems; CSC 200, Introduction to Computer Science.

 Lab Environment: The students should have access to the contents of the “data” directories in Units 1 and 3, the "sample" and "example-scripts" directories in Unit 2, and the Lab file in all three units.
-They will also need access to a Windows and/or Linux system, preferably Linux Fedora 22.
+They will also need access to a Windows system.
 They will not need Internet or network connectivity once the directories and Laboratory Exercise files are downloaded.

-For additional guidance, here are the specific programs that each unit uses.
-The system used must have them.
-All are standard, with the possible exception of shasum, which produces a cryptographic checksum.
-If that program is not available, you can replace the occurrence of

-shasum $1

-with

-sum $1 | awk '{ print $1, $3 }'

-• Unit 1 uses the commands bash (1) or sh (1), grep (1), sed (1), and awk (1).

-• Unit 2 uses the commands bash (1) or sh (1), ls (1), shasum (1), diff (1), rm (1), sort (1), and uniq (1).

-• Unit 3 uses the commands bash (1) or sh (1), date (1), expr (1), sed (1), and tr (1).

 Homework: Labs are included in each unit.
 Lab exercises can be started as a class, during the presentations, and completed as homework assignments.
 Many of the lab exercises involve writing and later revising Python scripts.
 It is recommended that students save each script as a separate file, using the suggested filename provided.